Even when taken in high amounts, CBD has been shown to be safe and well tolerated.

 Thankfully, CBD is a safe and well-tolerated compound.
 It is non-intoxicating and has minimal side effects, so even if you inadvertently take a larger serving than planned, you can rest assured that you will not experience dangerous side effects.

-With that said, taking extra caution to ensure you always take ideal CBD servings will maximize the natural benefits of the daily supplement and minimize the minor side effects that can arise.
+With that said, taking extra caution to ensure you always take ideal CBD servings will maximize the product’s natural benefits and minimize the minor side effects that can arise.
 Here we discuss more about the safety of CBD and how to make sure you don’t take more than you should.

 CBD Shown to Be Safe and Well Tolerated